SEAPUNK/channeladvisor-localdb/docs/info-objects.md

 * `error`: Error object that pertains to the error event, if any
 * `message`: Error message
 * `stage`: Stage of execution when the error was called
+* `fatal`: If the error is going to prevent further execution of the updater